 In accordance with Governmental Accounting Standards Board (GASB) Statement 61, SDHC's LLCs and the financial reporting entity of consolidated Housing Development Partners, and in accordance with GASB Statement 80, SDHC Building Opportunities, are incorporated into the accompanying financial statements.
 The LLCs and SDHC Building Opportunities are separate legal entities that are blended component units with the primary government, SDHC, due to their fiscal dependency and financial benefit/burden relationship.
 Further information on the LLCs and SDHC Building Opportunities can be found in Note 18 to the Basic Financial Statements.
-The financial reporting entity of consolidated Housing Development Partners consists of 19 separate legal entities are not financially dependent on SDHC and these entities have their own operational policies, and, therefore, are presented as discrete component units.
+The financial reporting entity of consolidated Housing Development Partners consists of 19 separate legal entities, which have substantively the same governing body as SDHC; however, the entities are not financially dependent on SDHC and these entities have their own operational policies, and, therefore, are presented as discrete component units.
 The financial reporting entity of consolidated Housing Development Partners has been audited by Leaf & Cole LLP.
 Note 19 to the Basic Financial Statements includes the December 31, 2017 consolidated Housing Development Partners financial statements.